sap218/hugo-test/content/posts/phd-applications.md

 ### Good luck!
 These are all my opinions and experiences - everyone's is different - and each panel will ask different things.
-The PhD is a learning and development journey and the supervisor should be passing on their knowledge.
+The PhD is a learning and development journey, and the supervisor should be passing on their knowledge.
 Good luck to anyone reading this who is preparing for a PhD application/interview.